Tenn. GOP spike resolution honoring black teen shot, killed

 The GOP-dominant Senate had unanimously approved the resolution just the week before.

 The surprise spiking of the resolution sparked emotional responses from lawmakers.
-Rep. Antonio Parkinson, a Democrat from Nashville, repeatedly screamed his shock and anger - which included several expletives — on the House floor despite multiple warnings from House Speaker Cameron Sexton.
+Rep. Antonio Parkinson, a Democrat from Memphis, repeatedly screamed his shock and anger - which included several expletives — on the House floor despite multiple warnings from House Speaker Cameron Sexton.

 ““That was an all-time low,” Parkinson later told The Associated Press.
 “For her character to be assassinated publicly?
 With her parents probably watching?
 They’re going to see this.
 We were there to talk about and memorialize a 17-year-old child.”